TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 **Structure of JVM**

-- **JVM** - Java Virtual Machine =\&gt; Runs your code (runs the compiled bytecode) in a virtual environment that is the same across devices.
+- **JVM** - Java Virtual Machine => Runs your code (runs the compiled bytecode) in a virtual environment that is the same across devices.
-  - **JIT** - Just-In-Time Compiler =\&gt; Turns Bytecode into machine code essentially line by line.
+  - **JIT** - Just-In-Time Compiler => Turns Bytecode into machine code essentially line by line.

 **Final, finally, finalize**

 - **Final** : three implementations &quot;unchangeable&quot;
   - Final class: No subclasses can extend from this class.
-  - Final method: Can&#39;t be overridden
+  - Final method: Can't be overridden
-  - Final variable: Can&#39;t be modified after initialization.
+  - Final variable: Can't be modified after initialization.
 - **Finally** is used in a try/catch block which handles exceptions/errors.
 It will always run no matter if an exception/error is caught or not.
 - **Finalize** is a method that will be run immediately before an object is removed from memory (i.e. garbage collected). (+)Allows for last minute methods or closes in order to not take up memory.